PlantPhenoOntology/ppo/README.md

 ### Running make

 The PPO build process is designed to support out-of-source builds.
-That is, the Makefile should not be run from within the main source tree; instead, you should first create a separate build directory (which can be located anywhere) and then run make from within the build directory.
+That is, the Makefile should not be run from the root of the main source tree; instead, you should first create a separate build directory (which can be located anywhere) and then run make from within the build directory.
 For example:

 ```
 $ cd /location/of/PPO/sources